 There are several options of Basque courses and classes that you can consider to learn the language.
 You can look for educational institutions, language academies or cultural centers that offer Basque programs.
 You can also look for online classes, as there are platforms and websites that offer interactive lessons and resources to learn Basque from the comfort of your home.

-Apps and online resources
+Lear Basque App and online resources

 Mobile apps and online resources can be of great help in learning Basque.
 There are apps such as “Duolingo” and “Memrise” that offer structured Basque lessons and interactive exercises.
 You can also find websites with free lessons, videos, grammar and vocabulary exercises to supplement your learning.